dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration.md

 Name/value pairs written to the built in `Configuration` providers are **not** persisted, however, you can create a custom provider that saves values.
 See [custom configuration provider](xref:fundamentals/configuration#custom-config-providers).

 The sample above uses the configuration indexer to read values.
-In ASP.NET Core applications, we recommend you use the [options pattern](xref:fundamentals/configuration#options-config-objects) rather than the indexer to read configuration values.
+When the `Configuration` object is available, the indexer is a convenient way to access setting.
+To flow information from configuration into other parts of the app outside of `Startup`, we recommend using the [options pattern](xref:fundamentals/configuration#options-config-objects).
 We'll show that later in this document.

 It's typical to have different configuration settings for different environments, for example, development, test and production.
 The following highlighted code hooks up two configuration providers to three sources: